Table of Contents

 To improve your image you can find some great photos, use some branded graphic design skills, and make sure that image works for you as I outlined in this post.

-Getting started with A/B testing
+Advanced strategy: Getting started with A/B testing for headlines and images

 Here’s a quick note on bias from my post about increasing credibility: